-Recognizing the capabilities of the CRF as a discriminative classification algorithm given a set of sparse labels, we propose a pixel-wise semantic segmentation algorithm based upon DCNNestimated regions of images in combination with the fully-connected CRF.
-We offer this hybrid DCNN-CRF approach to semantic segmentation as a simpler alternative to so-called 'fully convolutional' DCNNs [8,39,73] which, in order to achieve accurate pixel level classifications, require much larger, more sophisticated DCNN architectures [37], which are often computationally more demanding to train.
-Since pooling within the DCNN results in a significant loss of spatial resolution, these architectures require an additional set of convolutional layers that learn the 'upscaling' between the last pooling layer, which will be significantly smaller than the input image, and the pixelwise labelling at the required finer resolution.
-This process is imperfect, therefore label images appear coarse at object/label boundaries [73] and some post-processing algorithm, such as a CRF or similar approach, is required to refine predictions.
-Because of this, we also suggest that our hybrid approach might be a simpler approach to semantic segmentation, especially for rapid prototyping (as discussed above) and in the cases where the scales of spatially continuous features are larger than the tile size used in the DCNN (Figure 9).
-However, for spatially isolated features, especially those that exist throughout small spatially contiguous areas, the more complicated fully convolutional approach to pixelwise classification might be necessary.
+407 Recognizing the capabilities of the CRF as a discriminative classification algorithm given a set 408 of sparse labels, we propose a pixel-wise semantic segmentation algorithm based upon DCNN-409 estimated regions of images in combination with the fully-connected CRF.
+This hybrid DCNN-CRF 410 approach to semantic segmentation is offered as a simpler alternative to so-called 'fully 411 convolutional' DCNNs [8,39,72] which, in order to achieve accurate pixel level classifications, require 412 much larger, more sophisticated DCNN architectures [37], which are often computationally more 413 demanding to train.
+Since pooling within the DCNN results in a significant loss of spatial resolution, 414 these architectures require an additional set of convolutional layers that learn the 'upscaling' between 415 the last pooling layer, which will be significantly smaller than the input image, and the pixelwise 416 labelling at the required finer resolution.
+This process is imperfect, therefore label images appear 417 coarse at object/label boundaries [72] and some post-processing algorithm, such as a CRF or similar 418 approach, is required to refine predictions.
+Because of this, we suggest that our hybrid approach 419 might be a simpler approach to semantic segmentation, especially for rapid prototyping (as discussed 420 above) and in the cases where the scales of spatially continuous features are larger than the tile size 421 used in the DCNN (Figure 9).
+However, for spatially isolated features, especially those that exist over 422 small spatially contiguous areas, the more complicated fully convolutional approach to pixelwise 423 classification might be necessary.

-The CRF is designed to classify (or in some instances, where some unary potentials are considered improbable by the CRF model, reclassify) pixels based on both the color/brightness and the proximity of nearby pixels with the same label.
-When DCNN predictions are used as unary potentials, we found that, typically, the CRF algorithm requires DCNN-derived unary potentials, regularly spaced, for at least one quarter of pixels in relatively simple scenes and about one half in relatively complicated scenes (e.g. Figure 10B) for satisfactory pixelwise classifications (e.g. Figure 10C).
-With standardized parameter values that were not fine-tuned to individual images or datasets, CRF performance was mixed, especially for relatively small objects/features (Table 3).
-This is exemplified by Figure 10, where several small outcropping rocks whose pixel labels were not included as CRF unary potentials, were either correctly or incorrectly labeled by the CRF, despite the similarity in their location, size, color, and their relative proximity to correctly labeled unary potentials.
-Dark shadows on cliffs were sometimes misclassified as water, most likely because the water class contains examples of shallow kelp beds, which are also almost black.
-A separate 'shadow' or 'kelp' class might have ameliorated this issue.
-We found that optimizing CRF parameters to reduce such misclassifications could be done for an individual image, but not in a systematic way that would improve similar misclassifications in other images.
-Whereas here we have used RGB imagery, the CRF would work in much the same way with larger multivariate datasets such as multispectral or hyperspectral imagery, or other raster stacks consisting of information on coincident spatial grids.
+424 The CRF is designed to classify (or in some instances, where some unary potentials are 425 considered improbable by the CRF model, reclassify) pixels based on both the color/brightness and 426 the proximity of nearby pixels with the same label.
+We found that, typically, the CRF algorithm 427 requires DCNN-derived unary potentials, regularly spaced, for at least one quarter of pixels in 428 relatively simple scenes and about one half in relatively complicated scenes (e.g. Figure 10B) for 429 satisfactory pixelwise classifications (e.g. Figure 10C).
+With standardized parameter values not fine-430 tuned to individual images or datasets, CRF performance was mixed, especially for relatively small 431 objects/features (Table 3).
+This is exemplified by Figure 10, in which several small outcropping rocks 432 whose pixel labels were not included as CRF unary potentials, were either correctly or incorrectly 433 labeled by the CRF, despite the similarity in their location, size, color, and their relative proximity to 434 correctly labeled unary potentials.
+We found that optimizing CRF parameters to reduce such 435 misclassifications could be done for an individual image, but not in a systematic way that would 436 improve similar misclassifications in other images.
+Whereas here we have used RGB imagery, the 437 CRF would work in much the same way with larger multivariate datasets such as multispectral or 438 hyperspectral imagery, or other raster stacks consisting of information on coincident spatial grids.